 By itself, Glass-Steagall would not have prevented the 2008 crisis, and we doubt that it would prevent a future crisis.
-It is true that a reintroduction of Glass-Steagall would likely result in somewhat smaller and less-complex financial institutions, but we do not believe it would substantially reduce systemic risk or the risk of future taxpayer bailouts.
-Many banks whose activities were restricted to either the commercial or the investment banking sectors ran into trouble in 2008, illustrating that trouble did not just hit firms engaged in both types of operations.
+It is true that a reintroduction of Glass-Steagall would likely result in somewhat smaller and less-complex financial institutions, but we do not believe it would substantially reduce systemic risk or the risk of a future taxpayer bailout.
+Many banks whose activities were restricted to either the commercial or the investment banking sectors ran into trouble in 2008, illustrating that trouble was not limited to firms engaged in both types of operations.
 Increased capital levels are much more likely to improve the safety and soundness of the U.S. financial system than a reintroduction of Glass-Steagall.

 - Why not just put the big banks in a form of bankruptcy and/or the resolution system set up by Dodd-Frank?

-A bankruptcy-based approach does not credibly reduce the risk of bailouts.
-Bankruptcy and the new resolution system under Dodd-Frank rely on imposing losses on creditors during a crisis to prevent bailouts.
+A bankruptcy-based approach does not credibly reduce the risk of a bailout.
+Bankruptcy and the new resolution system under Dodd-Frank rely on imposing losses on creditors during a crisis to prevent a bailout.
 The debt becomes a source of equity for the firm leaving reorganization.
 As previously explained, we do not think that is a credible option for the largest, most systemically important banks, because it may lead to contagion to other banks and potentially trigger widespread economic damage.
-Bankruptcy and the Dodd-Frank resolution system should be viable options for banks that emerge after implementation of the Minneapolis Plan because they will likely be smaller, less complex and safer.
+Bankruptcy and the Dodd-Frank resolution system should be viable options for banks that emerge after implementation of the Minneapolis Plan because they will likely be smaller, less complex, and safer.

 - Why not just wait until the next crisis and implement another TARP program?